Galveston College: Campus

 Galveston College originally operated in a building that had formerly been occupied by an orphanage—a building that is still part of the school and houses several auditoriums in addition to the college's administrative offices.
 Over the past 47 years the school has expanded several times through bond issues and grants by local families and foundations.
 At one point in the 1980s the college was composed of two campuses, the Main campus at 41st and Avenue Q and the Fort Crockett campus near 53rd Street and Avenue U. During the 1990s land around the main campus was purchased and additional classrooms and facilities were constructed.
 This allowed for the consolidation of the Fort Crockett campus into the main campus.
 A second campus was again established in 2013 when the Charlie Thomas Family Applied Technology Center was opened to house welding, electronics, HVAC, cosmetology, medical coding, and certified nursing assistant programs.

+Galveston College has dormitories for students.